Seattle Storm: Ownership

 Following disagreements between the Basketball Club of Seattle (the former owners of the Sonics and Storm) and the city of Seattle concerning the need to renovate the KeyArena, the Seattle SuperSonics and the Seattle Storm were sold to an Oklahoma City group led by Clay Bennett on July 18, 2006.
 Bennett made it clear that the Sonics and Storm would move to Oklahoma City at some point after the 2007–08 NBA season, unless an arena for the Sonics was approved by Seattle leaders before October 31, 2007.
 During this period of uncertainty, the Storm announced that they would play their 2008 WNBA season in Seattle at KeyArena; the team had a lease at KeyArena through the end of the 2008 season.

 On January 8, 2008, Bennett sold the team to a group of four Seattle women called Force 10 Hoops, LLC for $10 million.
 The four-person ownership group had formed in 2006 and began negotiations with Bennett in February 2007 after the Washington State Legislature voted against public financing for a new arena.
 The sale was given unanimous approval from the WNBA Board of Governors on February 28.
 This kept the team in Seattle and disconnected it from the Sonics, who moved to Oklahoma City in July 2008.
 Force 10 Hoops later took over hosting of the Pac-12 Conference women's basketball tournament and other basketball events in the city.
 In 2018, the company became the ticketing and service operator of Seattle Reign FC of the National Women's Soccer League and a consultant for the Seattle Seawolves of Major League Rugby.

+Minority co-owner Celeste Keaton was suspended and fined by the WNBA after an incident in July 2026 during a game against the Indiana Fever.
+She allegedly confronted two teenage fans who had apparel supporting Sophie Cunningham, who had spoken out against transgender players in women's sports.
+The Storm later released an apology.